kbrock84/kbrock84.com-gatsby/src/pages/03-14-2019/index.md

 matchMoo.test("the cow says smoo"); // returns false
 ```

 Simple enough.
-If the word `moo` and only that word is anywhere in the scentance, it will return true.
+If the word `moo` and only that word is anywhere in the sentence, it will return true.

 ### Character Classes `[]`